GreaterManchesterODA/Digital-Exclusion-Risk-Index/Methodology.md

 The activity component is built from just one indicator: the ONS' Digital Hard to Count score.

 ## DERI Score
 The overall DERI score takes each of the components and weights them to provide a score between 0 and 10, with 0 being low risk of digital exclusion, and 10 being a high risk.
+The score is again composed of the sum of weighted individual component scores.
+That is:

+(Age component score x age component weighting) + (Deprivation component score x deprivation component weighting) + (Broadband component score x broadband component weighting) + (Activity component score x activity component weighting)

 ### Weightings
+The weightings used for the DERI score are:
+* Age component: 33%
+* Broadband component: 17%
+* Deprivation component: 33%
+* Activity component: 17%